beeva-arturomartinez/beeva-best-practices/big_data/redshift/README.md

 Columnar storage is a key design principle for the majority of analytical databases and it drastically improves performance in OLAP use cases with large datasets.

 Row-wise databases save data as tuples where data blocks are stored sequentially and contain every field (column) of that row.
-This model is well suited for OLTP operational applications where transactions frequently read or write one or few rows at a time and use most of the fields of that rows.
+This model is well suited for OLTP operational applications where transactions frequently read or write one or a few rows at a time and use most of the fields of that rows.

 On the other hand, OLAP informational applications tend to read to large amounts of rows using a few fields as dimensions and/or aggregations.
 Thus, a column-wise schema, where data is stored in blocks that contain values of the same column for different rows, is a better alternative as it **avoids reading non necessary columns and reduces the amount of data that needs to be retrieved**.

-In addition to this, **this model lets us choose the best compression algorithm for each column type** reducing the volume of the data at rest, transit and memory.
+In addition to this, **this model lets us choose the best compression algorithm for each column type** reducing the volume of the data at rest, transit and memory usage.
 For instance, a text column could be compressed as LZO while a numeric column could use a DELTA encoding.

 ##### Workload Management